htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 owned by the chemistry group are configured to prefer jobs submitted by the chemistry group.
-However, this steers jobs to execute on specific machines, instead of the desired policy which allocates numbers of machines, where these machines can be any of the pool’s machines that are available.
+However, this steers jobs to execute on specific machines, instead of the desired policy which allocates numbers of machines, where these machines can be any of the pool's machines that are available.

 Group quotas may implement this policy.
 Define the groups and set their